 While HPE and its predecessor HP have always played a large role in HPC, the company became even more prominent with the acquisition of HPC pioneer Silicon Graphics (SGI) in in 2016.
 But HPE’s biggest move in HPC happened in 2019 when they purchased supercomputing leader Cray.
 These acquisitions have immeasurably strengthened HPE’s advantages in the HPC market while fueling innovative new products and services.

-HPE will be delivering the first exascale systems in the United States with the Aurora system at Argonne National Laboratory, the Frontier system at Oak Ridge National Laboratory, and the El Capitan system at Lawrence Livermore National Laboratory.
+HPE will be delivered the first exascale system in the United States with Frontier at Oak Ridge National Laboratory, and will soon deliver the second, the El Capitan system at Lawrence Livermore National Laboratory.

 HPE Mentors 2022 Winter Classic Field